Julia-Tempering/Pigeons.jl/docs/src/pt.md

     Read this page if you are interested in extending Pigeons or understanding how it works under the hood.
-    Reading this page is not required to use Pigeons, instead refer to the [user guide](index.html).
+    Reading this page is not required to use Pigeons, for that instead refer to the [user guide](index.html).